 The data and methods used for flood probable maximum loss levels for Form AF-6, Flood Probable Maximum Loss for Florida, will be reviewed.
 The Top Event and Conditional Tail Expectations will be reviewed.

+The frequency distribution and the individual event severity distribution, or information about the formulation of events, underlying Form AF-6, Flood Probable Maximum Loss for Florida, will be reviewed.

+The first and second moments of the Annual Aggregate and Annual Occurrence distributions underlying the tables in Form AF-6, Flood Probable Maximum Loss for Florida, will be reviewed.

+The first and second moments of the frequency and severity distributions, or similar information about the event distributions, underlying the flood probable maximum loss levels shown in Parts A and B in Form AF-6, Flood Probable Maximum Loss for Florida, will be reviewed.

 All referenced literature will be reviewed, in hard copy or electronic form, to determine applicability.

 Graphical representations of flood loss costs by rating areas and geographic zones (consistent with the modeling-organization grid resolution) will be reviewed.